 My advice is to get into the habit of saving.
 Even if you are earning much more than your weekly expenses, that’s no excuse to splurge.

-There will be times down the track when you are saving for a house or a holiday, or an unexpected medical or dental bill arrives, that the self-discipline of saving will come in very handy indeed.
+There will be times down the track when you are saving for a house or a holiday, or an unexpected medical or dental bill arrives, that the self-discipline of saving will come in very handy indeed when you need to pay for your invisible braces or repair your vehicle.

 2. They treat credit cards like they’re gift vouchers